top of page

 Protect your heart and mental health

-With a Fontan, the coronavirus pandemic puts you, and really everyone, at greater risk.
+With a Fontan, the coronavirus pandemic put you, and really everyone, at greater risk.
 As you know too well, you don't need any extra infections entering your body, especially one like Covid19.

-Every country is handling the coronavirus pandemic in its own way, according to circumstances.
-Many countries have returned to a fairly normal way of living, but it is still worth keeping this information on this page, in case it's useful.
+Every country handled the coronavirus pandemic in its own way, according to circumstances.
+Most countries have now returned to a fairly normal way of living, but it is still worth keeping information on this page, in case it's useful.
+Though we don't see so much in the media, there are still people dealing with coronavirus and other fast-spreading viruses all across the world.

-Practicing social distancing, wearing a mask, hand washing and sanitising may be things you still want to do in certain situations.
-If you find it hard to breathe through a mask, then talk to your doctor about the best way to manage this.
+Practicing social distancing, wearing a mask, hand washing and sanitising are all things you may still want to do in certain situations.

-Equally important is your mental health.
-Staying in touch with friends, using Zoom, going outside for exercise, telling someone that you feel lonely because of concerns about the pandemic is very important.
-Whatever you do, don't fail to connect with someone if information about pandemics still makes you feel anxious.
+Equally important is your mental health, even when there is not a pandemic raging.
+Staying in touch with friends, using Zoom, going outside for exercise, telling someone that you feel lonely, is very important.

-This site from the Adult Congenital Heart Association, geared to American students, provides some tips for everyday study life during coronavirus outbreaks.
+This site from the Adult Congenital Heart Association, geared to American students, provided some tips for everyday study life during coronavirus outbreaks.

-Also, The Australian and New Zealand Fontan Advocacy Committee has put together some videos to help you through the pandemic.
-A couple of them are below and you can access more here.
+Also, The Australian and New Zealand Fontan Advocacy Committee put together some videos.
+A couple of them are below and though they may not be particularly relevant any more, we will leave them up as an archive for a little longer.

 Rachel Cordina, an Australian cardiologist who looks after Fontan patients, provides clear and optimistic advice about how you can manage through the coronavirus pandemic.